 Will a partial bathroom update increase my property value?

-Yes, a well-planned partial update can add measurable resale value, particularly through modern vanities, tapware, mirrors, and lighting.
+Yes.
+A well-planned partial update adds measurable resale value, particularly through modern vanities, tapware, mirrors, and lighting.
 The return is highest when the existing layout and tiles remain in good condition.